dimon-280894/simple-coin/doc/README.md

-Dash Core 0.12.1
+Gentarium Core 0.12.1
 =====================

-This is the official reference wallet for Dash digital currency and comprises the backbone of the Dash peer-to-peer network.
-You can [download Dash Core](https://www.dash.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Gentarium digital currency and comprises the backbone of the Gentarium peer-to-peer network.
+You can [download Gentarium Core](https://www.gentarium.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Dash on your native platform.
+The following are some helpful notes on how to run Gentarium on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/dash-qt` (GUI) or
+- `bin/gentarium-qt` (GUI) or
-- `bin/dashd` (headless)
+- `bin/gentariumd` (headless)

 ### Windows

-Unpack the files into a directory, and then run dash-qt.exe.
+Unpack the files into a directory, and then run gentarium-qt.exe.

 ### OS X

-Drag Dash-Qt to your applications folder, and then run Dash-Qt.
+Drag Gentarium-Qt to your applications folder, and then run Gentarium-Qt.

 Building
 ---------------------
-The following are developer notes on how to build Dash Core on your native platform.
+The following are developer notes on how to build Gentarium Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)